GerrySant/multimodalhugs/docs/README.md

 The `metadata.tsv` files for each partition must include the following fields:

 - `source_signal`: The source text for the translation from which the images will be created / The path of the images to be uploaded (currently with support for `.jpg`, `.jpeg`, `.png`, `.bmp`, `.tiff`, `.tif`, `.npy`)
+- `source_start`: Start timestamp (commonly in milliseconds) of the input segment.
+Can be left empty or `0` if not required by the setup.
+- `source_end`: End timestamp (commonly in milliseconds) of the input segment.
+Can be left empty or `0` if not required by the setup.
 - `source_prompt`: A text string (e.g., `__vhe__`) that helps the model distinguish the source language or modality.
 Can be empty if not used.
 - `generation_prompt`: A text prompt appended during decoding to guide the model’s generation.
 Useful for specifying style or language; can be empty if not used.
 - `output_text`: The target text for translation.